Skip to Content

 Galveston Pleasure Pier over the ocean

-Located about an hour south of Houston, Galveston Island is one of the best weekend getaways when you need a fun, vibey beach town.
+One of the easy day trips from Houston, Galveston Island is one of the best weekend getaways when you need a fun, vibey beach town or a nice, romantic getaway.

-In the 1800s Galveston was a thriving port community that was full of wealth!
+In the 1800s, Galveston was a thriving port community full of wealth!
 Evidence of this history still remains throughout Galveston Island, especially in the beautiful mansions that line Galveston’s historic district.

-A visit here will have you enjoying the waters of the Gulf of Mexico where you can swim, fish, go horseback riding, or just watch the tide roll in.
+A visit to this coastal town will have you enjoying the waters of the Gulf of Mexico.
+You can swim, fish, go horseback riding, or watch the tide roll in.

-There are numerous places to stay on the island, some of which are perfect to add to your list of romantic weekend getaways in Texas also.
+Numerous places to stay are available on the island, some of which are perfect for your list of romantic weekend getaways.

 stretch of beach and ocean